MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/manage-language-and-region.md

 For UWP apps, a language is represented as a [BCP-47 language tag](http://go.microsoft.com/fwlink/p/?linkid=227302).
 Most APIs in the UWP, HTML, and XAML can return or accept string representations of these BCP-47 language tags.
 See also the [IANA list of languages](http://go.microsoft.com/fwlink/p/?linkid=227303).

-See [Supported languages](https://msdn.microsoft.com/library/windows/apps/jj657969) for a list of the language tags specifically supported by the Windows Store.
+See [Supported languages](https://msdn.microsoft.com/library/windows/apps/jj657969) for a list of the language tags specifically supported by the Microsoft Store.

 ## Tasks